91-Year-Old Singaporean Man Inspires Millions with 12-Hour Work Ethic

 Defining Productivity Beyond Age

-While some might expect secrets to longevity to involve special diets, rigorous exercise, or expensive supplements, Mr. Tan’s answer was disarming in its simplicity.
-“No exercise, only regular food.
-Just work and live simply,” he reportedly told Lang.
-His daily routine consists of steady work, frequent movement, and minimal stress—a combination some health professionals say may play a larger role in healthy aging than previously assumed.
+You would think that the secrets to longevity would be special diets, rigorous exercise, or expensive supplements.
+Mr. Tan’s answer was disarming in its simplicity.
+No exercise, just normal food.
+Lang says he told him to “just work and live simple.”
+His routine of steady work, frequent movement, and little stress—a combination some health professionals say may play a larger role in healthy aging than previously assumed—keeps him going.

 The Role of Seniors in Singapore’s Workforce